at-manos/at-manos.github.io/_posts/2025-05-29-pope-network-metrics.md

 ---
 layout: post
-title: the network metrics that predicted the pope(*)
+title: the network metrics that predicted the pope
 categories: [graph theory, social networks]
 description: what can graph connections tell us about human connections?
+The algorithms that predicted the pope, and drive web search.
 keywords: pope, robert prevost, graphs, eigenvector centrality, betweenness centrality
 mermaid: false
 sequence: false